dolthub/dolt/doc/faq.md

 However, it would be nice if application developers could more easily opt-in to using only mergeable operations, thereby enforcing that their schema is a CRDT, and providing confidence that custom merge logic doesn't need to be implemented.

-Alternately, perhaps there could be a way for Noms to know which conflict cases have been handled by the developer.
-That way a developer could, e.g., implement the `Counter` CRDT using just normal Noms datatypes with a custom resolution policy.
+More generally, perhaps there could be a way to test that all possible conflict cases have been handled by the developer.
+This would allow developers to implement their own custom CRDTs.
 This is something we'd like to research in the future.

 ### Why don't you support Windows?